Aayush37/minor-project-ai/README.md

-mod.h5-model that was trained
-new.py-script for creating canvas minor_projrct.ipynb
+mod.h5-model that was trained, new.py-script for creating canvas, minor_projrct.ipynb